PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-06-20 06:38:22
+Last updated: 2024-06-20 06:38:55
-Random Quote: Apart, we're okay.
-But together we're poison. - Kim Wexler
+Random Quote: You need to figure out what the fuck you want. - Nicky Nichols